akopitsa/couchbase-azure/README.md

 }
 ```

-ARM templates are written in JSON with the option to use some special formatted strings that can work as references to variables and or method calls.
+ARM templates are written in JSON with the option to use some special formatted strings that can work as references to variables and/or method calls.

 The ARM template snippet below shows how to define a virtual network and the use of `variables` and `parameters` in an ARM template.